Polygons and PolyhedraPolyhedra

 This equation was discovered by the famous Swiss mathematician

-If you play around the different polyhedra, like the ones above, you’ll find that Euler’s formula always works.
+If you try different polyhedra, like the ones above, you’ll find that Euler’s formula always works.
 In a later course you’ll learn how to actually prove it mathematically.